bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 ## Overwrite Robot Calibration with Existing Yaml

-If you have previously run the calibration script and saved the results, you can send those directly to the robot to be saved on its internal hardware without needing to run the entire calibration script by including the ```--from_yaml``` and ```--data_path``` flags and ensuring the ```<PATH/TO/RESULTS/FILE.YAML>``` goes to the correct calibration yaml file.
+If you have previously run the calibration script and saved the results, you can send those directly to the robot to be saved on its internal hardware without needing to run the entire calibration script by including the ```--from_yaml``` and ```--data_path``` flags and ensuring the ```<PATH/TO/RESULTS/FILE.YAML>``` goes to the correct calibration yaml file:

 ```bash
 python3 calibrate_spot_hand_camera_cli.py --ip <ROBOT_IP> -u <USER> -pw <SECRET>\
 --from_yaml --data_path <PATH/TO/RESULTS/FILE.YAML> --save_to_robot
 ```

-## All Flags
+## All Options

 Below are all the various flags available to you to further fine-tune your calibration.
-You can also see them all in your terminal by running
+You can also see them all in your terminal by running:

 ```bash
 python3 calibrate_spot_hand_camera_cli.py -h